Musicians

 His primary inspiration is the Greek music composer Yanni, combined with the legendary Anandashankar and Indian Ocean among other great masters like Emppu Vuorinen, Ottmar Liebert and Susmit Sen. His self-taught guitar playing is very different from the conventional.
 He blends his Raaga-based solos with neoclassical impros and folk elements, and the result is an unheard match.
 It might seem that he is playing classic, but within a few seconds that will be transformed into some fusion melody.
 Thus it is unique as improvised.

-Originally from Mohali (north India), Pankaj is a self-taught musician and composer.
-He has got to his credit, a stint of being a bass player ranging from traditional / classical Indian bands to hardcore rock & blues ensembles that has led him to have his own unique bass playing approach & sound enhancing the Gharana's compositions exquisitely.
-He draws his inspirations from the likes of Jaco Pastorius, Marcus Miller, Richard Bona & many others.
+Suvojit is a self-taught musician and he has got to his credit, a stint of being a bass player ranging from traditional / classical Indian bands to rock & blues ensembles that has led him to have his own unique bass playing approach & sound, enhancing the band's compositions exquisitely.
+He draws his inspirations from the likes of Mark king, John Paul Jones, Louis Johnson, Hussain Jiffry, Nathan East, Richard Bona, Tony Vaz and many others.

 Argha Dey